 Beyond that, they thought it was time to grab more rest and stay in a group, not risking getting in trouble just before they got the ship back.
 In his free time, Rol went over his gear and belongings, setting up "fast response kits" to use in the case of attack or anything else.
 Going over the numbers, Rol was surprised to see just how much ammunition he'd amassed over the years traveling with this crew.
 Rol then decided he'd set up a sell order, to dump ammo to Instel-Arms, and then confirm the numbers once he was back aboard the ship.
 If the numbers were correct, he'd sell off the ammo after their planned shaking out cruise.
 If his actual count was correct, Rol planned to sell the following: Snub Rifle: 160 rounds Ball 160 rounds HE 80 rounds HEAP 200 rounds Tranq Snub Pistol: 166 rounds Ball 180 rounds HE 216 rounds HEAP 80 rounds Tranq

 Terin found a place close to where they waited, to grab chow and drinks while waiting for the ship to be brought back.
 Each of those waiting spent Cr 15 on food and drinks over the hours.
 He did that while Jocelynn argued with herself about calling Countess Athkazuk.
-She felt there had been something in the Countess' words which had a hidden meaning that haunted her.
+She felt there had been something in the Countess' words which had a hidden meaning.
+That gnawing uncertainty haunted her.
 Finally, Jocelynn decided to see if she could reach the Countess at the work contact she'd given.

 Turning her back on the others, Jocelynn sparked up her comms and checked the contact data she'd gotten from that first meeting in the Order House.
 After she keyed in the code, Jocelynn was rewarded when Athkazuk answered, apparently in some kind of office.
 As she answered the line, Countess Athkazuk appeared surprised to see Jocelynn calling her, but quickly schooled her face as she said hello.
 She also said she thought Jocelynn and the crew would be a bit busy at the moment.
 The suggestion was that everyone knew they were getting the yacht back, and the crew would be settling in aboard.